TheSkyMaks/TryDoGame/README.md

-This is my simple game. if you have any ideas how to improve my game, I will be glad to see these ideas
+This is my simple game.
+If you have any ideas how to improve my game, I will be glad to see these ideas